Frequently Asked Questions

 How do I develop my film?

-Once you have used up your roll of film, you will have to go to your nearest camera shop that offers film development to get your photos developed.
-They will develop your photos as either physical prints, onto a flash drive, or digital scans which can be emailed directly to your phone.
-Processing times will vary from shop to shop, but should take approximately 2-5 days to be fully developed and ready
+Once you have used up the film in your camera, you will have to go to your nearest film development lab/camera shop to get your photos developed.
+Your local film development lab can develop your photos as physical prints or digital scans, which will be emailed directly to your phone.
+Development times will vary, but should take approximately 3-10 days.

 What if there aren't film developers near me?

-There are a number of camera shops in South Africa that accept film via mail or drop off.
-You can find these shops by searching “film processing near me” on google.
-If you are having troubles finding a lab to process your film, please reach out to us at hello@ubuntufilm.co so that we can recommend developers in your local area :)
+There are a number of film development labs in South Africa that accept film via mail or drop off.
+You can easily find these labs by searching “Film development near me” on google.
+If you are having any troubles finding a lab to develop your film, please reach out to us at hello@ubuntufilm.co so that we can recommend labs in your local area :)

 How can i get the developed photos onto my phone?

-When you take your film to get developed, you have the option to have your developed film photos emailed to you, which you can download straight into your gallery
+When you take your film to be developed, your film photos will automatically be emailed to you, which you can then download straight into your gallery.

 Is the Memory Maker compatible with any 35mm Film?

 Yes!
-Our Memory Makers are compatible with any brand of 35mm film.
-Either 24 or 36 exposure film can be used in the camera - that just tells you how many photos there are per roll of film.
+The Memory Maker is compatible with any brand/kind of 35mm film.
+Each 35mm film roll has either 24 or 36 exposures - the exposures on a roll of film indicate how many photos there are per roll of film.

 When should I use the flash?

-We recommend always using the flash when taking film photos - unless you are taking photos in direct sunlight, but we use it anyways.
-We recommend changing the flash battery every 7-8 weeks, but leaving the flash on will drain the battery life a lot quicker and you may have to change it sooner.
+We recommend always using the flash when taking photos - unless you are shooting in direct sunlight, but we use it anyways.
+We recommend changing the flash battery every 7-8 weeks, but leaving the flash on will drain the battery life quicker - in which case you load a new battery and you’re good to go.

 What do I do if my flash won't turn on?

 If your flash isn’t turning on then it’s likely that the battery powering the flash has died.
-We recommend changing the battery every 7-8 weeks, however, leaving the battery on will drain the battery life a lot faster.
+We recommend changing the battery every 7-8 weeks, however, leaving the flash on can drain the battery life quicker - no need to panic though - just load a new AAA battery into your camera and you can go straight back to taking stunning pictures!

 How many photos are on a roll of film?

-Depending on the brand of film you buy, you can get either 24 or 36 photos per roll of film.
+Depending on the brand of film you use, you can get either 24 or 36 photos per roll of film.

 How do I travel with my Memory Maker?

-Always travel with your memory maker in your hand luggage inside a ziploc bag as the x-ray machines at customs used to inspect your luggage use low levels of radiation that won’t cause visible damage to your film photos.
-The ziploc bag is an extra precaution to protect your film
+Always travel with your memory maker in your hand luggage inside a Ziploc bag - the X-ray machines at customs used to inspect hand luggage use low levels of radiation that won’t cause visible damage to your film or your photos.
+The Ziploc bag is an extra precaution to protect your film.

 Why won’t my camera take a second photo?

-You have to rewind the wheel on the top right of your camera before every photo, otherwise your photo won’t take.
-Winding the wheel rolls the film over, ready for your next film photo
+You have to wind the film advance wheel on the top right of your camera before each and every photo, otherwise your photo won’t take.
+Winding the advance wheel wheel rolls the film over, ready for your next film photo

 I still need help!